Integrations

 --settings title post:collection_item:posts

-Tweak the definition of the section (app/theme/sections/blog/latest_posts.yml):
+Update the section definition (app/theme/sections/blog/latest_posts.yml):

 app/theme/sections/blog/latest_posts.yml